 The AACE’s National Programme is comprised of ten national groups and their respective work plans, and a number of other projects that are being progressed by AACE with input from the national groups as required.

-Outlined below are the Strategic Priorities identified for progression in 2020/21.
+Outlined below are the Strategic Priorities identified for progression for 2020 – 2023.

 These priorities have been developed by AACE in conjunction with chief executives and chairs, and have been informed by priority areas identified in individual ambulance services.